Come on, grab yourself a tea to settle into the British mood and prepare to enjoy the following…

 Walk from Waterloo Bridge to the Tate Modern and see a huge part of the main London attractions, such as:

-- the famous London Eye
+the famous London Eye

-- The War Memorial
+The War Memorial

-- Royal festival Hall
+Royal Festival Hall

 Good to know: Along these streets, you will find lots of street artists.
 From Charley Chaplin to incredible street musicians with fantastic voices.

-At the end of this article I include a map with all those places.
+At the end of this article, I include a map with all those places.

-The brings us to the next free activity…
+This brings us to the next free activity…

 3. Discover new Artists

-She even has many many songs on the Youtube channel and gives concerts.
-Check out her Youtube Channel here.
+She even has a lot of songs on the Youtube channel and plays concerts.

 One of our favorite songs?
 Streets of London, click below: